Call us now

 Road traffic accident claims

-Darren Pugh - RTA story
+Darren Pugh’s RTA story

 All drivers have a duty by law to keep all road users, including pedestrians, horse riders and cyclists, safe.
 If an individual's driving has caused you an injury, you may be entitled to make an accident compensation claim.

 While accidents involving pedestrians are decreasing, they are still an all-too-common occurrence.
-Accidents can be caused by pedestrians not looking where they are going (which would make them ineligible for compensation), but they may also suffer a life-altering injury as a result of a road user’s dangerous driving, or even poor traffic control.
+Accidents can be caused by pedestrians not looking where they are going (which might make them ineligible for compensation), but they may also suffer a life-altering injury as a result of a road user’s dangerous driving, or even poor traffic control.

-Accidents concerning bicycles and motorbikes usually involve another vehicle.
+Road accidents involving bicycles and motorbikes usually involve another vehicle.
 Cyclists and motorbike riders are some of the most vulnerable road users, with many accidents occurring because drivers of larger vehicles fail to see them.

 Treacherous road surfaces are another common reason for bicycle and motorbike accidents.

-• Accidents involving uninsured drivers
+Accidents involving uninsured drivers

 Every 20 minutes someone in the UK is injured by an uninsured or untraced driver.
 This equates to 26,000 injuries each year or nearly one in every five road traffic casualties.
 If you've been involved in an accident that wasn't your fault and the other party was uninsured, you can still make a road traffic accident claim through the MIB.